 NCAS is the Nursing Community Assessment Service.
-NCAS provides a three-part competency assessment for internationally-educated health practitioners (IEPs) - including health care assistants, licensed practical nurses, registered nurses, and psychiatric nurses – who hope to practice in the province of British Columbia, Canada.
+NCAS provides a two-part competency assessment for internationally-educated health practitioners (IEPs) - including health care assistants, licensed practical nurses, registered nurses, and psychiatric nurses – who hope to practice in the provinces of British Columbia, Nova Scotia, New Brunswick or Prince Edward Island, Canada.
 Regulators use our assessment service to help determine:

-- if an internationally educated candidate has competencies that are substantially equivalent to a BC entry-level practitioner in that role;
+- if an internationally educated candidate has competencies that are substantially equivalent to an entry-level practitioner in that role;

 - any competence gaps that require supplementary education or training;

 - an alternate profession/role for which the applicant has demonstrated requisite competencies.

 The CBA is one of two NCAS assessment components.
 It’s a three-hour, proctored, computer-based assessment.
 You can take the assessment at one of more than a hundred testing centres in 60 countries in the world by clicking on the scheduling buttons on this site.

 The CBA seeks to assess your knowledge of the skills and competencies required to enter practice in the health practitioner role you desire.